Missouri AFFF Exposure

 How to File an AFFF Lawsuit

-Those who have been diagnosed with either Testicular Cancer, Pancreatic Cancer, Kidney Cancer, Prostate Cancer, or Breast Cancer and may have been exposed to AFFF in the contaminated areas listed above may be eligible for compensation.
+Those who have been diagnosed with either Testicular Cancer, Pancreatic Cancer, Liver Cancer, Kidney Cancer, Prostate Cancer, or Breast Cancer and may have been exposed to AFFF in the contaminated areas listed above may be eligible for compensation.
 The consultation is free and you don’t pay unless we win.
 Chat with us on our website or fill out the form on this page and a member of our team will contact you immediately.
-You can also reach us at (800) 963-4444.
+You can also reach us at (212) 566-7500.